patrickfav/id-mask/README.md

 ### Step 1: Create a Secret Key

-The base of the security of IdMask relies on the strength of the used key.
-A key is basically just a random byte array.
-A key should be at least 16 bytes long (longer usually doesn't translate to better security).
-IdMask requires the key to be 12 and 64 bytes long.
-There are multiple ways to manage secret keys, if your project already has a managed [`KeyStore`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html), use it.
+IdMask's security relies on the strength of the used key.
+In it's rawest from, a secret key is basically just a random byte array.
+A provided key should be at least 16 bytes long (longer usually doesn't translate to better security).
+IdMask requires it to be between 12 and 64 bytes long.
+There are multiple ways to manage secret keys, if your project already has a managed [`KeyStore`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html) or similar, use it.
 In it's simplest form, you can just hardcode the key.
-This is of course only makes sense, where the client doesn't have access to the code or binary (i.e. in a backend scenario).
+This is of course only makes sense where the client doesn't have access to the code or binary (i.e. in a backend scenario).
+Here are some suggestion on how to create your secret key:

 #### Option A: Use Random Number Generator CLI

-One of the easiest ways to create a high quality key is to use this random java cli: [Dice](https://github.com/patrickfav/dice/releases).
-Just download the `.jar` (or `.exe`)
+One of the easiest ways to create a high quality key is to use this java cli: [Dice](https://github.com/patrickfav/dice/releases).
+Just download the `.jar` (or `.exe`) and run:

     java -jar dice.jar 16 -e "java"